bit-broker/website/content/en/docs/getting-started/install-local.md

 ### Development Only Headers

-When installing BitBroker locally, [authorisation](/docs/api-conventions/authorisation/) is bypassed.
-In this scenario, you do _not_ need to supply authorisation tokens to any API.
+When installing BitBroker locally, [authorization](/docs/api-conventions/authorization/) is bypassed.
+In this scenario, you do _not_ need to supply authorization tokens to any API.

 However, when using the [Consumer API](/docs/consumer/), you do still need to specify the policy you are using.
 This is so that BitBroker is aware of the [data segment](/docs/concepts/policy/#data-segment) which is in-play for consumer calls.
 This is achieved by specifying a development header value.

-Rather than the authorisation header:
+Rather than the authorization header:

 ```
 x-bbk-auth-token: your-token-will-go-here